open-feature/flagd/docs/configuration/configuration.md

 The flagd accepts a string argument, which should be a JSON representation of an array of `SourceConfig` objects.

-Alternatively, these configurations should be passed to flagd via config file, specified using the `--config` flag.
+Alternatively, these configurations can be passed to flagd via config file, specified using the `--config` flag.

 | Field       | Type               | Note                                                                                                                                         |
 |-------------|--------------------|----------------------------------------------------------------------------------------------------------------------------------------------|